 Creating an Urban-style Greenspace

-Based on the master plan design, the project received an Iowa Economic Development Authority grant from the State of Iowa for the implementation of green infrastructure elements.
-Notable green components include:
+Based on the master plan design, the project received an Iowa Economic Development Authority grant for the implementation of these green infrastructure elements.

 While the park is part of a private endeavor, it’s open to the public at no cost.